sudikshaaslesha10/Zomato_Dashboard/README.md

 ## ⭐ Why This Project Stands Out
 - Demonstrates real-world data analysis and dashboarding skills
-- Combines ETL, SQL, and visualization in one project
+- Combines ETL and visualization in one project
 - Focuses on business impact, not just visuals